warslett/table-builder/README.md

 ## Requirements
 PHP 7.4
-This package has no core dependencies but some of the optional features have dependencies.
+This package has no core composer dependencies but some of the optional features have dependencies.
+See dependencies below.

 ## Features